ARESTIN in Chatham MA

 Periodontal disease is a chronic bacterial infection and, as with any infection, treatment with an antibiotic is common.
 Dental professionals often add a locally administered antibiotic (LAA) directly to the site of infection where bacteria hide.
 Many dental professionals choose to add an LAA because:

-- LAAs can help reduce any bacteria that scaling and root planing (SRP) might leave behind.
+• LAAs can help reduce deeper pockets after scaling and root planing (SRP).

 Why do dental professionals and hygienists use ARESTIN Microspheres in addition to scaling and root planing?